shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lucky

 At level 5, luck is on your side.
-Whenever a d20 is rolled within your Cast Range, you may spend a spell point to reroll it, and then the most recent value must be used.
+Whenever a d20 is rolled within your Cast Range, you may spend 2 spell points to reroll it, and then the most recent value must be used.

 ### Happy Go Lucky

 At level 7, natural luck comes to your aid.
-Whenever you or an ally rolls a 20 on a d20, you regain 1 spell point.
+Whenever you or an ally rolls a 20 on a d20 or crits on an attack roll, you regain 1 spell point.
 Whenever an enemy creature rolls a 1 on a d20, you regain 1 spell point.

 ### Plot Armor